You’ve got questions, we’ve got answers, and if you don’t see it here just ask.

 Q: How do you learn to hula hoop?
 A: How to hula hoop.

 Q: How do you make a hoop?
 A: Find out here.

 Q: How many calories can I burn hula hooping?
 A: According to the American Council on Exercise you can burn 210 calories per 30 minute session.
-The test subjects in that study were new hoopers and the better you get and the more “active” you become while hooping will increase your caloric burn.
+The test subjects in that study were new hoopers and the better you get and the more “active” you are while hooping will increase your caloric burn.
 Numerous people have done personal tests that have delivered stats as high as 600 calories an hour, but these are based entirely on self reporting and not a scientific study.

 Q: I’m thinking about starting a hoop business of my own.
 What should I call it?
 A: Check out our Hooping Names Directory for performers and businesses so you can be sure you’re not choosing a name that is already in use.
 Hooping.org encourages you not to choose one that is even confusingly similar – that’s what the directory is here for.

 Q: How do I advertise on Hooping.org?
 A: You can find out here.

 Q: I want to nominate a video or photo or tutorial, etc, to appear on Hooping.org.
 How do I do that?
 A: You can find out about submissions here.

 Q: My question wasn’t answered.
 How do I contact Hooping.org?
 You can do so through our Contact Page.